 Handling: Handling is the frame geometry and weight distribution.
 Depending on the frame type, rider preference, rider size, application and geographic locations we’ll decide on the necessary combination of specifics to accomplish your goals.

 Ride Characteristics: Tube choice will determine the feel of the frame.
 What diameter, shape, wall thickness/profile brand, and specific tube will be right for you.
 Decisions we make are based on tube diameter, which will determine the frame stiffness/comfort balance, and wall thickness, which determines the weight/durability balance of the frame.
 These choices are made based on your weight, the frame size, and of course your priorities.
-Once we have these guidelines determined, I can choose the manufacturer and tube models that will best meet your needs.
-I may choose to blend several brands and models or stick with a single brand, it all depends on your goals.
+Once we have these guidelines determined, we can choose the manufacturer and tube models that will best meet your needs.
+We may choose to blend several brands and models or stick with a single brand, it all depends on your goals.

 If we want to try variations or make tweaks and changes, we can do it now.
-I’ll email you the revisions, in some cases while we are discussing them on the phone (technology is great).
+We’ll email you the revisions, in some cases while we are discussing them on the phone (technology is great).
 Once we have decided on a version, we’ll finalize it.
 This is the time to make final decisions on all choices, including paint, graphics, braze-ons’, and parts.

-While larger companies may have a formal sign-off sheet I prefer to just use a verbal.
+While larger companies may have a formal sign-off sheet we prefer to just use a verbal.
 By this time we’ve been working together for a while, we have a relationship and we both know what’s going on.
-We’ll review all the details in a final conversation and if all is accurate and you’re ready to commit, I’ll email your Sales Outline (see example here) and blueprint for final review and ask for a verbal confirmation.
+We’ll review all the details in a final conversation and if all is accurate and you’re ready to commit, we’ll email your Sales Outline (see example here) and blueprint for final review and ask for a verbal confirmation.
 Then we’ll move to the build phase.
 At this point you cannot make any changes.